Tennessee Drug Crimes Lawyer

 Sale of a Controlled Substance

-Selling drugs in Tennessee is a serious felony.
+Selling drugs is a serious felony.
 The penalties mirror those for possession with intent but can be more severe if sales occur near schools, parks, or daycare centers, triggering mandatory minimum sentences.

 Drug Trafficking and Conspiracy